nomad-coe/nomad/docs/gui/upload.md

-# How to upload data
+# Uploading and publishing data

 To contribute your data to the repository, please, login to our [upload page](https://nomad-lab.eu/prod/rae/gui/uploads) (you need to register first, if you do not have a NOMAD account yet).